evermeer/EVReflection/README.md

 ### Custom type converter
 If you have a custom type that requires special conversion, then you can extend it with the EVCustomReflectable protocol.
-A good implementation for this can be found in the Realm unit test for the List type.
+A good implementation for this can be found in the Realm subspec for the List type.
 The converter is implemented like this:

 ```swift
 extension List : EVCustomReflectable {